cloudevents/spec/registry/spec.md

 Registry-self: STRING            # URL to the specific version
 Registry-RESOURCEURI: URI ?      # If present body MUST be empty
 Content-Location: URL            # Same as Registry-self value
 Location: URL                    # If 307.
-Same a Regsitry-RESOURCEURI
+Same a Registry-RESOURCEURI

 { ...Resource entity... } ?
 ```